 Animals Used for Wool

-When lambs are just a few weeks old, their ears are hole-punched, their tails are cut off and males are castrated.
-Farmers use knives, hot irons or tight clamps to sever parts of the animals’ bodies, often without painkillers.
+When lambs are just a few weeks old, their ears are hole-punched and their tails cut off.
+Farmers use knives, hot irons, or tight clamps to sever parts of the animals’ bodies, often without painkillers.

 Patty Mark / ALV.org.au